kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 More information on [getting started, testing your installation, and developing.](https://docs.docker.com/get-started/)

-Useful tool to use is [Docker Desktop](https://www.docker.com/products/docker-desktop)
+[Docker Desktop](https://www.docker.com/products/docker-desktop) is a useful tool.

 ## Run gnssrefl Docker